2024

 SUBMITTING IMAGES

-Email one image file containing all five (5) images on the one image.
+Email one photo file containing all five (5) images on the one slide.
 Size and title according to the usual Image Critique criteria.
+If you have trouble making this slide or adding your photos to it, contact Dennis or post in the club fb group for advice and assistance.

 POINTS